 Know the Costs for Backpacking in Australia

 Regardless of whether you’re backpacking in Australia for a couple weeks or several months, you’ll want to get an idea of the costs so you can budget appropriately.
+Going on a road trip to the Great Ocean Road can be pricey if you lack preparation.

 You can estimate to spend between AUD 50-60 per day while backpacking in Australia.
 A dorm bed in a hostel typically costs AUD 15-20, while you can budget AUD 20 for food, AUD 10 on transportation, and AUD 10-20 on activities.

-Of course, there is always room to adjust and find ways to save, or splurge, if you’re budget allows.
+Of course, there is always room to adjust and find ways to save, or splurge, if your budget allows.
 Either way, hanging onto an idea of the costs of traveling in Australia will help you stick to your financial goals.

 Keep It Green